Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 The project outline view in an IDE may utilize the project files as described below:

 - The file `*.csolution.yml` contains the overall structure of projects, `build-types`, and `target-types`.
-- The file `*cbuild-set.yml` specifies the selected contexts; if it does not exist the IDE may select the first project, first `build-type`, and first `target-type` from the file `*.csolution.yml`.
+- The file `*cbuild-set.yml` specifies the selected contexts; if it does not exist, the IDE may select the first project, first `build-type`, and first `target-type` from the file `*.csolution.yml`.
 - The files `*.cproject.yml` provides the source groups, source files and the list of components (but without source files).
 - The files `*.clayer.yml` or `*.cgen.yml` contain software layers with additional source groups, source files, and components.
 The `*.cbuild.<context>.yml` files provide the exact location of these files, for example when variables are used.